 The fun part of quoting one man four times in a row?
 That’s the reasoning of a slave.
 Epictetus even means “acquired”.
 That ought to be a reason to be depressed.
 But perhaps not?

 Life will happen.
 You’ll have to care enough to make life happen as you’d like if you want it to be worth doing.
 Death is inevitable.
-It’ll happen to us all and if if you don’t care at all regarding how you live – do you care att all of IF you live?
+It’ll happen to us all, and if you don’t care about how you live – do you care about IF you live?
 If life simply happens without you controlling it, it’s not unlikely it won’t be worth living.
-You’ll have to control it or things will just happen and it’s unlikely that you’ll like them.
+You’ll have to control it, or things will just happen, and it’s doubtful that you’ll like them.
 Why would you?
-There’s generally such a small amount of things we truly like and appreciate; if things just happen and we don’t make them happen it’s so very unlikely that we’ll appreciate our environment, life or even ourselves.
-It is highly possible to change ones self.
-Have ambitions, find goals and strive towards what you think might be worthwhile.
-Do you prefer to lie, cheat, steal, rape and murder?
-Or would you rather prefer doing something useful to others?
+Generally, there’s a small number of things we genuinely like and appreciate; if things just happen and we don’t make them happen, it’s so very unlikely that we’ll appreciate our environment, life, or ourselves.
+Luckily, it is highly possible to change one’s self.
+Get ambitions, find goals, and strive towards what you think might be worthwhile.
+Do you prefer to lie, cheat, steal, rape and murder, or would you prefer to do something helpful to others?